sealionking/Eventmap/README.md

 The public form for adding events is acessible under /event-map/form, and also from a link included in the Event Map block.

 The module also adds an admin panel page to manage events, which can be accessed at Structure -> UNCCD Event Map Events.

+The permission "Manage UNCCD Event Map" can be given to users for them to be able to approve, edit and delete events.

 ## Development